Intent

 Inclusion

 Inclusion in Physical Education means that all children have access to and are given confidence in the 6 activity areas, regardless of race, gender and ability.
-We should aim to create an environment in which all children learn to respect and value each other and each other's interests.
+We aim to create an environment in which all children learn to respect and value each other.
 This can be achieved by employing the following strategies:

 - Mixing groups in terms of gender and ability.

-- Structuring activities so all are fully involved.
+- Structuring and adapted activities so all are involved.
 For instance, a team cannot score in a bench ball game until all the team has touched the ball.

 - Giving all the children an opportunity to share their work.
 For instance, allowing time at the end of a gymnastics lesson for the whole class to perform their sequences.